AIDASoft/podio/doc/collections_as_container.md

 |------|--------------|--------------------------|---------|
 | `allocator_type`  | `allocator_type::value_type` same as `value_type` | ❌ no | `allocator_type` not defined |

+### AllocatorAwareContainer expression and statements

+The PODIO Collections currently are not checked against expression and statements requirements for *AllocatorAwareContainer*.

 ## Collection iterators and standard iterator adapters

 ## Collection and standard algorithms